Theory, Culture & Society Summer School 2023

 Places are limited.
 To participate, please apply via the online platform by providing a CV.
 If you want to discuss your research project (as part of the Work-in-Progress strand) please also include a covering letter (no more than 300 words).
 This letter should explain your interest in the programme and what benefits you feel it will provide in furthering your research.
 Please also confirm your participation for the full duration of the course.
 Apply online: https://conference2.aau.at/event/224/

-If you apply by 19 June 2023 the course fee is 400 Euro, after which the fee is 500 Euro.
+The fee is 500 Euro.
 The fee covers all seminars, workshops and cultural programme, as well as lunch over 5 days.
 A supplementary fee applies for the farewell dinner and the final day trip into the mountains.
 Participants will be required to arrange their own travel to Klagenfurt and accommodation (see travel information).
-4 travel bursaries (500 Euro) will be provided based on the quality of individual applications and with attention given to supporting diversity.
-To be eligible for consideration for the travel bursary, you will need to submit your application by 1 June 2023.

 Theory, Culture & Society